 “You didn’t want to be involved in the investigation, but the only hand you had in it was covering the fees,” Wallace explained.
 “Otherwise, how in the world did it go so fast?
 It would take months even to dig all that dirt.
-And the amount of cases the man had on hand.
+And the number of cases the man had on hand.
 I didn’t believe the result either, not because I don’t want to accept it, but because it was too fast.
 So I figured I dug for some logical explanation.”

 “You still didn’t answer my question.”

 “Simple, went to that guy and asked him about it.”

 “And now I present you the biggest idiot of the century, ladies and gentlemen,” Ehlo narrated, his voice still not losing any ounce of sarcasm.

 “I don’t want to take credit,” Jacky clarified, not bothered by Ehlo’s mockery.
 “I just want this whole thing to move forward faster.
 I’m not being a bigger person by doing this.
 I got to know the truth by using that much money on the whole investigation, right?
 Anyone else looking at this situation would be mocking me for tossing money around while people out there are suffering.
 So you could just look at it as some spoiled, rich guy not knowing the value of money.”

 “You’re still the biggest idiot of the century, no more, no less.”

 The room returned to its silent state once more, with each one lost in his or her own thoughts.

 The next day after work, Bianca came to the radio station to pick Sonia up.
 Angela was already in the backseat.
 She had refused to come, but was dragged there by Bianca.

 “Congratulations again,” Sonia said, settling into the passenger seat.